Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 ## 5.2 PROCESSOR FLAGS

-The Flag register contains six bits of status information, that are set or cleared by CPU operations (Figure 5-1).
+The Flag register contains six bits of status information, that are set or cleared by CPU operations ([Figure 5-1](#figure-5-1-flag-register)).
 Four of these bits are testable (C, P/V, Z, and S) for use with conditional jump, call, or return instructions.
 Two flags are not testable (H, N) and are used for binary-coded decimal (BCD) arithmetic.

 <br/>

 ![Figure 5-1.
 Flag Register](Images/Figure5.1.png)<br/>
+<a id="figure-5-1-flag-register"></a>
 _Figure 5-1.
 Flag Register_

 <br/>